The Fan (1981 film): Plot

 Sally, distraught, flees New York and retreats to a secluded house in the country, where she is visited by Jake.
 Meanwhile, at a bar, Douglas meets a man who cruises him for sex.
 The two go to the roof of Douglas's apartment, where the man begins to perform oral sex on him, but Douglas murders the man and sets his body on fire, leaving a fake suicide letter nearby to confuse the police.
 The opening night of the musical arrives, and Sally, having received word of Douglas's supposed suicide, returns to the city to perform.
 Douglas sits in the audience, watching her.
 After the show, Sally sits in her dressing room with the costume designer, Hilda.
 Douglas kills both Hilda and a nightwatchman while Sally removes her makeup.
-He confronts Sally in her dressing room, covered in blood, and chases her through the now-empty theatre.
+Covered in blood, he confronts Sally in her dressing room, and chases her through the now-empty theatre.
 She tries to fend him off with a riding crop, but he overpowers her and beats her with the crop while denigrating her for ignoring him.
-When he tries to kiss her, Sally angrily rebukes Douglas for being a psychopath and a murderer; his rage subsides and he breaks down in tears, begging for Sally to love him, but she uses the lapse in his guard to stab him in the neck with his own knife, killing him.
+When he tries to kiss her, Sally immediately stands up to Douglas and angrily rebukes him for being a psychopath and a murderer; his rage subsides and he breaks down in tears, begging for Sally to love him, but she uses the lapse in his guard to stab him in the neck with his own knife, killing him.
 Sally exits the theatre, leaving Douglas's dead body in one of the seats, as a voiceover of his first letter to Sally is heard:

 Dear Miss Ross, I have finally worked up enough courage to write you.
 You do not know me, but who I am does not matter.
 If there is such a thing as a soul, which is the basis of all life, then you are my soul and your life is my life.
 This is the first letter of what I hope will be an everlasting correspondence.
 Your greatest fan, Douglas Breen.